 Looting and the loss of the archeological record

 The work of the archaeologist is often central to the protection of cultural heritage.
-The availability of dynamite and bulldozers to looters in the modern era has caused the widespread loss of site context and created a class of orphaned objects that now pervade the art market.
+The availability of dynamite and bulldozers in the modern era has enabled widespread looting and the subsequent loss of site context, and has created a class of orphaned objects that now pervade the art market.
 Looting of archaeological sites is a worldwide problem that often occurs in poor countries where local populations have few other resources and in rich nations such as the United States where, for example, a civil war site, the Petersburg National Battlefield, was recently looted.

 An essay on a popular archaeological site in Greece, the Palace at Knossos, asks us to think about what happens to an archaeological site after the archaeologist’s work is completed and whether we should restore sites for tourists and others.
 We could ask a similar question about monuments destroyed during war — for example the site of Palmyra, where ancient temples and gates were destroyed by jihadists in 2015.
 Should these be digitally reconstructed?
 What is lost when we seek to erase modern acts of destruction?

 Ancient works of art are not only repositories for cultural identity and vehicles for spiritual transcendence, they also carry monetary value that makes them a target for those who live in poverty, for the middlemen and dealers looking to make a profit, and for collectors who long for an important object.
 In recent decades this dynamic has, at times, pitted the archaeologist, art historian, or cultural heritage organization, against local populations.